 If you’re into partying then this isn’t really the place for you but if it’s the great outdoors, convict history and wildlife that you’re into, Tassie is the place to come.
 Many miss it off their list but we think it’s worth a visit (and where else can you see a Tasmanian devil?)

-If you only do one thing when you visit Tasmania, make sure it’s a visit to Port Arthur.
+If you only do one thing when you visit Tasmania, make sure it’s a visit to Port Arthur (a must do in Tasmania and one of the Tasmania attractions for history lovers).
 This old convict settlement holds the key to life back in the nineteenth-century.
 Its hidden past lays within haunted ruins and desolate buildings of the Port Arthur historic site.

 Travel to Tasmania for the Tasmanian Devil Park to see the native animal unique to Tassie.
 You may be surprised to see these critters up close as the Tasmania devil actually isn’t that devil-like, and was named so because of their blood curdling screams and ability to eat through bones.
 They are more like small pigs than devils.
-You can see more of these little devils feeding at Bonorong Wildlife Park in Brighton.
+You can see more of these little devils feeding at Bonorong Wildlife Sanctuary in Brighton.